gasparka/thesis/docs/4_examples.rst

 Comparison to similar tools
 ---------------------------

 .. warning:: this section very very in progress

-At this point all the major features of Pyha has been introduced so it is suitable to compare this solution to other languages.
+At this point all the major features of Pyha has been introduced and it can be compared to similar tools.

-Main advancements Pyha brings to the HDL table are:
+Main feature of the developed tool is that it works on pure Python Main advancements Pyha brings to the HDL table are:

     - Python domain
-    - Fully sequntial and object-oriented design
+    - Fully sequential and object-oriented design
     - Strong fixed-point support and semi-automatic conversion
     - Simpler simulation functions
     - Design reuse
     - Simpler to use and understand

-Main difference to the traditiiona languages like VHDL and SytemVerilog are that they are event-based, meaning that those languages
-A larger number of concurrent VHDL statements and small processes connected through signals are used to implemenet the desired functionality :cite:`structvhdl_gaisler`.
-Tha advantage of this method is that it exactly models how hardware work but this kind of programing is hard to understand and implement.
-Thus the fully sequential way proposed in this thesis is much more familiar and productive way of programming, that results in a same outcome.
-This thesis has also shown that structured programming can be done in VHDL by proposing the OOP VHDL model, Python abstracts away the complexity.
-However Pyha can be considered as an higher level abstraction for VHDL language, simplifying many tasks.
+Traditional HDL languages like VHDL and SV work on large number of concurrent statements and processes, connected trough signals.
+This is also known as event-based system, when some signal changes it may trigger the execution of processes.
+The reasoning behind this model is of course that it models how hardware works.
+However, the major downside is implementation and readability complexity.
+The sequentially executed programming style, proposed in this thesis, is much more familiar and productive, that also results in a same outcome.
+In addition, clearly writing in Python is simpler then in VHDL or SV.
-In addtion the simulations processes are greatly improved.
+In addition the simulations processes are greatly improved.
-Advantage of the Python domain is that it opens up usage for all the good Python packages like Numpy and Scipy.
-Often the testing of VHDL modules requires the import of some third party data, now it can be doen in Python all.

-In Python domain there already exsist a package that can enable hardware design, called MyHDL.
-This tool uses mostly the same approach as the VHDL/Verilog.
-MyHDL is following the event-driven approach which is a trait of the classical HDLs.
-It features an function based design that is very similar to Verilog processes.
+MyHDL is a hardware description language that also bases on Python, but works in the same event-driven way as VHDL/SV.
+The convertible subset of MyHDL is limited to function based designs.
+Pyha supports object-oriented design method, that much easier to understand and simplifies design reuse.
 In general the synthesizable subset of MyHDL is very limited, it has been found that the tool is more useful for high-level modeling purposes :cite:`jan_sim`.
-MyHDL are more aimed at the control logic, neither implements the fixed-point data type, that is a standard for hardware DSP designs.
-Overall it can be said that both MyHDL and Migen are useful tools for their own purposes.
-In the future merging of Pyha to either MyHDL or Migen can be considered.
+MyHDL also does not implement fixed-point type support, thus it is not oriented on DSP designs.

 ..
 Another package in the Python ecosystem is Migen, that replaces the event-driven paradigm with the notions of
     combinatorial and synchronous statements :cite:`migenweb`.
 Migen can be considered as meta-programming in Python so